 “The big thing that differentiates CloudSigma from the other vendors we were considering was the easy to navigate ACLs.
 CloudSigma’s feature to delegate and partition access without delegating the money was very useful for us” Stefan Winter, R&D Engineer @ RESTENA

 Based on the several disadvantages of the on-premise solution, LAM was confident in its decision to switch the second part of the course to the cloud, supported by RESTENA.
 The partnership with CloudSigma was an easy choice for RESTENA, as the company’s solution ticked all the boxes.

-The first differentiator that sold them was CloudSigma’s comprehensive delegation model which allows for all resources to be tagged and Access Control Lists (ACLs) to be set up in which access to tagged objects is delegated.
+The first differentiator that sold them was CloudSigma’s comprehensive delegation model.
+The model allows for all resources to be tagged and Access Control Lists (ACLs) to be set up.
+Then, access to tagged objects could be delegated.

-For RESTENA, CloudSigma’s services were very reliable, and the performance of the VMs was significantly superior than the local magnetic disks.
+For RESTENA, CloudSigma’s services were very reliable.
+In addition, the performance of the VMs was significantly superior than the local magnetic disks.

 “In terms of CloudSigma’s performance everybody was very happy.
 Both the teacher and the students thought that the speed was excellent.
 Even though we have made the decision to set up the machines with the minimum RAM that a Windows server needs, the performance was still great.”

 “The switchover from on-premise to cloud solutions in the middle of the curriculum forced students to start fresh on their cloud VM.
 We worried that the process will lead to a loss of time for installing and configuring Windows and an ActiveDirectory domain again.
 Thanks to CloudSigma, there was little to no timeloss.
 It also helped that CloudSigma’s interface is very simple and intuitive.”
 Stefan Winter, R&D Engineer @ RESTENA